elastic/integrations/integration/README.md

 This describes how integrations are built and then packaged for the [integrations registry](https://github.com/elastic/integrations-registry).
 The format described in this document is focused allowing build and test integrations which then are packaged with tools.

-The format of a package for the registry can be found here: https://github.com/elastic/integrations-registry#package-structure But for the development of a package, this is not enough as we also need testing of datasets which needs additional meta data.
+The format of a package for the registry can be found [here](https://github.com/elastic/integrations-registry#package-structure).
+But for the development of a package, this is not enough as we also need testing of datasets which needs additional meta data.
 The proposed structure allows to tests metricsets / filsets in a similar way as we do today.
 With `mage package` all assets are packaged together to conform to the package structure.

 # Definitions

 **Integration package**: An integration package is a packaged version of an integration.
 This is what is served by the integrations registry.
-An example on what such a package looks like can be found here.
+An example on what such a package looks like can be found [here](https://github.com/elastic/integrations-registry#package-structure).
 It’s important to state that the shipped package does not look identical to the format here which is optimised for development and testing.

 **Integration**: Integration definition with manifest and several datasets with the assets for the Elastic Stack.